 Thank you for the trust and confidence you have put in our team and process.

 3 Our position in “pure” Value stocks, a basket of stocks that represent the deepest value, has done especially well on a relative basis.

-5 There is lot of precedent for this.
+9 There is a lot of precedent for this.
 6 of the last 15 Fed tightening cycles since World War II have not ended in a recession.